akanadocs/docs-test/ev/envision_reference/env_create_chart.md

 ---
 layout: page
-title: Chapter 5 - Creating a Chart with Envision
+title: Chapter 5 - Creating a Chart
 description: Learn how to create a chart with Envision and configure datasets, use chart options, and preview charts in Live Mode.
 product: ev
 category: learn
 sub-nav-class: Envision Reference
 weight: 6
 type: page
-nav-title: Creating a Chart with Envision
+nav-title: Creating a Chart
 ---

-## Creating a Chart with Envision
+## Creating a Chart
 Learn how to create a chart with Envision and configure datasets, use chart options, and preview charts in Live Mode.

 <a href="env_toc.html" class="button secondary">Envision Reference (Main Topic)</a>  <a href="../envision_install/installing_envision.htm" class="button secondary">Installing Envision 1.0</a>